Skip to main content

 ...Why?
 How?
 But she could have...

 Since Jaipur, we had become good friends.
 A few misadventures aside, she enjoyed and thrived in Delhi.
-We went places, rather, I took her places where she never would have been in her wildest dreams.
-The Delhi of earthy delights, the bizarrely rich and dreadfully dirty lanes, the spiritual Delhi and the intellectual Delhi, the Delhi of spices, aromas and street-sides, the one of annals of power and malfunction.
-We were riding the wave of life.
+We went places, rather, I took her places; where she never would have been in her wildest dreams.
+The Delhi of earthy delights, the bizarrely rich and dreadfully dirty Delhi, the spiritual Delhi and the intellectual Delhi, the Delhi of spices, aromas and street-sides, the one of annals of power and malfunction.
+Together, we were riding the wave of life.

-One mystical summer morning we were on the outskirts of Delhi, returning.
+One mystical summer morning we were on the outskirts of Delhi, returning to the city.
 She made me stop the car.
 Maya got out with her backpack and said something confounding.
 "Prashant, I need to leave right now.
 There are things which I cannot explain.
 Certainly not now.
 Just know this.
 If I enter Delhi, I may have to go back home.
 That I don't want to do."

-"Unexplained but most definitely not unintentional, I leave you with the hope that you will receive a phone call either from me or about me.
-Bye for now but, know that not all questions will go unanswered."
+"Unexplained but most definitely not intentional, I leave you with the hope that you will receive a phone call either from me or about me.
+Bye for now, but know that not all questions will go unanswered."

 I did receive a call, almost three years later.
 It wasn't from Maya.

-Next I remember sitting in a bus going towards the hills.
+Next I remember myself sitting in a bus going towards the hills.

 I had followed my addled brain to discover that Maya was the daughter of a senior Mossad operative.
 Her father was sent places on secret missions.
 Being the only relative alive, Maya also lived a secret and detached existence.
 She visited the embassy often to talk to her Dad.
 Never in person.
 For security reasons she also stayed in close observation of the authorities.